LuizMilare/desafio-bees-data-eng/README.md

-The *Data Lake* was structured in three layers, designed to ensure scalability and data quality.
+The *Data Lake* was structured in three layers, designed to ensure scalability and data quality, while also maintaining idempotency.
 These three layers are persisted in local volumes mapped by Docker.
-In a production environment, these paths should be switched to a Object Storage such as S3 or GCS:
+In a production environment, these paths should be switched to an Object Storage such as S3 or GCS: